Twelve months without flying can be pretty tough if you’re usually on a plane every few weeks or months.

 5. Feel good about your emissions reduction

 Tackle your flight FOMO head on by following slow-travellers on your instagram feed, or #vanlife on Facebook.
-Join the subculture of people keeping their feet on the ground.
+Read the inspiring travel stories and testimonials on our website to show that you’re not missing out.
+Unsubscribe from all those airline newsletters and join the subculture of people keeping their feet on the ground.

 Book your leave in advance and plan your holidays seasonally.
 Put a map on the wall with your plans drawn on it as a visual reminder of what you have to look forward to.